 VibraSector® offers three options to facilitate integration with 3rd party control and annunciation systems as follows.

-Option 1 – Internal Relay Module
+Option 1 – Internal Relay Module (10 relay outputs)

-Option 2 – External Relay Module
+Option 2 – External Relay Box (up to 20 relay outputs)

 An external relay module providing up to 100 relay outputs can be ‘paired’ with a VibraSector® analyser across a TCP/IP network.
 This module allows each sub-zone monitored by a VibraSector® analyser to be allocated a unique alarm relay output.